reyner/olinjs-3-hw/README.md

 You will have a database which will store burger orders.
 Each order will contain only one burger (two burgers is just too many).
 Each order's DB entry will specify the ingredients the customer ordered on the burger.
 You will set this up in the database using whats called a "has many" relationship.
 So in your database an order will "have many" ingredients.
 We will now explain the what/how of a "has many" relationship.

-**David will write this part**

-Now that we understand our DB layout, whats the actual interface gonna look like?

-/ingredient/new -> form which will allow the owner of Jessica's (Mario) to input new ingredients, into the system.

-**Jialiya will write this explanation**
+Your application will do the following
+* `/ingredient/new` => shows a form that allows someone to add a new ingredient into the system.
+An ingredient object consists of an ingredient name and a cost, for example {ingredient: cheese, cost:2}.

-/order/new -> form which will allow customers to make new burger orders.
-There should be a checklist of all available ingredients.
-There should also be a "submit order" button which submits the customer's order WITHOUT refreshing the page.
-The button (when clicked) will also add a new element to the page which will change color to indicate when the customer's order is finished.
+* `/order/new` => shows a form which will allow customers to create a new burger.
+There should be a checklist of all available ingredients and a "submit order" button.
+Clicking on the "submit order" button should submit the customer's order WITHOUT refreshing the page.
+IE, with an AJAX $.post request.

-**Tim will write this explanation.**

-/orders -> a list of all pending orders which will be used by the fry cooks.
-It should list all the orders, and have a button for each order which (when clicked) removes the order from the page, and marks it as "done" in the database, so the customer can be alerted that their order is complete.
+* `/orders` will show a list of all the pending orders.
+There should be a "completed" button beside each order that does another $.post request to your server and completes the order.
+Clicking this button should also remove this order from the list of orders (again, without refreshing the page).